razee-io/Razee/README.md

 ## Step 3: Automatically deploy Kubernetes resources with RemoteResources

-RemoteResource and RemoteResourceS3 are Kapitan components that you can use to automatically deploy Kubernetes resources that are stored in a source repository.
+RemoteResource and RemoteResourceS3 are RazeeDeploy components that you can use to automatically deploy Kubernetes resources that are stored in a source repository.
 Simply define the source repository in your remote resource and create the remote resource in your cluster.
 The remote resource controller